Top 3% of World Population

 Image: The Stanford-Binet row is accurate for my test, as they use the same .16 deviation.

 Image: For a visual description of the population percentages for the Wechsler .15 row (pretty much the same as the .16).

 Only one test score needs to be above the threshold on either of the Cattell tests to gain entry, so I was 1 point off acceptance with a 131 score.

 “British Mensa can offer supervised tests using two separate, industry-standard tests, the Cattell III B and the Cattell Culture Fair III A. A score which puts you in the top two per cent of the population on either of these papers would qualify you for membership of Mensa.
 An adult can only get a maximum IQ of 161 on the Cattell III B test and 183 on Culture Fair.
 The two papers test different types of IQ.
 Cattell III B includes a lot of verbal reasoning, while Culture Fair – as the name suggests – is more suitable for people for whom English is not their first language and for those with language processing problems such as dyslexia.
 It has no words, only diagrams and images.”

 The latter is used for fluid and crystalline intelligence, which is the ability to learn, problem solve, and apply abstract concepts.
 Ie, think outside the box to solve a problem.
 Some other IQ tests test your ability to think inside the box to a highly proficient manner.
-The test I scored high on was how well you can think abstractly and logically at the same time, which is usually used in creative pursuits, like inventing and entrepreneurial pursuits.
+The test I scored high on was how well you can think abstractly and logically at the same time, which is usually used in creative pursuits, like inventing and entrepreneurial out-of-the-box thinking.